 We recommend LDATs support communities to deliver existing, evidence-informed alcohol and pregnancy programs in their community.

 A number of evidence-informed projects exist in Australia.
 These include:

 A number of other awareness raising initiatives and education activities focused on reducing alcohol consumption during pregnancy, and ideally abstaining from alcohol consumption, are delivered across Australia, including online learning packages, face-to-face training, workshops, seminars and conferences.
 Many focus specifically on preventing Fetal Alcohol Spectrum Disorder (FASD).

 We recommend LDATs link community organisations with existing, evidence-informed alcohol and pregnancy activities.
 Be mindful that the way that activities are delivered has an impact on desired outcomes – see Critical considerations for the delivery of alcohol and pregnancy activities.

-Review section below Resources required and Delivering Alcohol and Pregnancy activities: Key Steps for insight into what is required when supporting communities to develop alcohol and pregnancy activities.
+Review section below Determine resources required and Map your steps for insight into what is required when supporting communities to develop alcohol and pregnancy activities.

 Delivering evidence-informed activities is complex and challenging.
 The quality of the delivery has an impact on desired outcomes, meaning that activities, even effective ones, may not produce the desired effects for parents and children.
 Therefore, attention to how activities are delivered or implemented is as important to child, parent and community outcomes as what is delivered.

 It is important that activities to support women to abstain from alcohol consumption during pregnancy are:

 Some factors that contribute to alcohol consumption include:

-Your group may decide to select one or a combination of these factors to address in your efforts to support women to abstain from alcohol consumption during pregnancy in your community.
+Your group may decide to select one or a combination of these factors to address in your efforts to support community members to abstain from alcohol consumption during pregnancy in your community.
 These factors may help you define the objectives of your activities and guide you in your decision making about partnerships and resources.